Gender-Diverse Forms

 Ask for Pronouns Instead

-Another solution to this is only asking for the user’s pronouns rather than their gender.
+Another solution is only asking for the user’s pronouns rather than their gender.
 This way you can still have more ‘personalized’ messages without having to know the user’s gender.

-A dropdown with three options like ‘he/him’, ‘she/her’, and ‘they/them’ (With examples of how these would later appear, e.g. ‘Wish him a happy birthday!’) would probably already be sufficient for most use cases.
-If you want to improve this even more you could include text fields to allow the user to specify pronouns outside of these options, such as ‘ze/hir’ or others!
+A dropdown with three options like ‘he/him’, ‘she/her’, and ‘they/them’ (possibly with examples of how these would later appear, such as ‘Wish him a happy birthday!’) would already be enough for most use cases.
+If you want to improve this even more, you could include text fields allowing the user to specify pronouns outside of these options, such as ‘ze/hir’ and more.